-In a nation where Mrs. Mandela has a political following of her own, the couple's breakup had importance beyond the family.
-Both were leaders in South Africa's long struggle against white minority rule.
+In a nation where Mrs. Mandela has a political following of her own, the breakup of the couple had importance beyond the family.

 The judge said Winnie Mandela, who contested her 77-year-old husband's divorce request, failed to counter his most serious accusations: that she had cheated on him, and that, since they separated in 1992, they have had a marriage in name only.

 ``On evidence which was not challenged and the reliability of which can be accepted with confidence, the plaintiff is entitled to a divorce,'' Judge Frikkie Eloff said.